mistersingh179/bw-dashboard/README.md

 - delete advertisement spots
 - re-run process webpage
 - function to turn on all webpages (internal function)

+## Pending callback
+- when a campaign is added, we need to build scores & then advertisements
+- when a webpage is added, we need to get content, build spots & then advertisements

 ## Pending – Next Up
 - run jobs on cloud